Microsoft is retiring its famous email client, Outlook. This is arguably

-loyal fans who swear they could never cope with anything else.
-They shun the
+The trouble is, Outlook has countless loyal fans who swear they could never

-individuals actually use Gmail for real work.
-Outlook really is the marmite
+and millions of individuals actually use Gmail for real work.

 But for better or worse, the choice is no longer in their hands.
 The